Biden celebrates a bipartisan win after Senate passes massive infrastructure bill – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ali Zaslav, Clare Foran, Tami Luhby, Katie Lobosco and Jasmine Wright and contributed to this report.
+CNN’s Ali Zaslav, Clare Foran, Tami Luhby, Katie Lobosco, Jasmine Wright and Chandelis Duster contributed to this report.

 Comments